A note on the normality assumption for Bayesian models of constraint in behavioral individual differences: Bayesian model implementation

-First, I will describe the Bayesian mixed model approach developed by Haaf \& Rouder (2017), particularly as applied to cognitive tasks where the primary observed data are response times.
-Before going into the details, I will reiterate that the main aim of this approach is to build a (hypothetical) generative process for each observed response time in a cognitive task.
-That is, there is no aggregation of trials at the individual or group level that needs to occur.
+First, I will describe the Bayesian mixed model approach developed by \citet{haaf2017}, particularly as applied to behavioral tasks where the primary observed data are response times.
+Before going into the details, I will reiterate that the main aim of this approach is to build a (hypothetical) generative process for each observed response time in a behavioral task.
+That is, there is no aggregation of trials at the individual or group level that needs to occur.\\

 Each observed response time is assumed to be the sum of four components: (1) a grand mean \(\mu\); (2) a subject-specific adjustment \(\alpha\) to the grand mean (i.e., so that \(\mu+\alpha\) gives a ``random'' intercept for each subject); (3) a subject-specific effect term \(\delta\); and (4) a noise term \(\varepsilon\).
 The hierarchical model is then built by assuming each of these components is drawn from some to-be-defined probability distribution.
-Of particular interest is the distribution that generates each subject's effect term -- this distribution is the one on which we build our competing models of individual difference structure.
+Of particular interest is the distribution that generates each subject's effect term -- this distribution is the one on which we build our competing models of individual difference structure.\\

 We let \(Y_{ijk}\) denote the response time for the \(k^{\text{th}}\) replicate of the \(i^{\text{th}}\) subject in the \(j^{\text{th}}\) experimental condition (usually two conditions, so that \(j=1,2\)).
 As described, our random effects linear model on the vector of response times \(Y_{ijk}\) looks like: